 The legal base for intragroup transactions exemption under MiFID II is Article 2(1)(b), which has been transferred from MiFID I into MiFID II effectively in the same wording (the same applies to MiFID I Recital 11), however, its interactions with other MiFID II provisions evoke certain doubts (see, for example, remarks on the matched principal trading).

-Under the said provision persons providing investment services exclusively for their parent company, their subsidiaries and those of their parent company.
+Under the said provision persons providing investment services exclusively for their parent company, their subsidiaries and those of their parent company are not subject to MiFID II.
 This means that providing investment services for the benefit of group companies must be the only investment service that is undertaken.

 However, companies buying and selling financial instruments for ourselves are still able to use the group exemption - because it applies to investment services and not investment activities.

 So, as long as your own account dealing does not involve you providing an investment service (to which MiFID applies) to non-group entities, you can still rely on the group exemption in respect of the services you provide solely to other group companies (FCA, The Perimeter Guidance Manual, Chapter 13, Guidance on the scope of MiFID and CRD IV, p.
 21).